 P:> Continue as previously planned.
 Research rental property investing, Know our F.I. number and timeline, and Research long-term investing options.

-As physical therapists, we all have a knack for solving the hundreds of complex problems that our patients present.
-However, ite accumulation of intense school training and years of experience in the field allowed us to be effective evaluators, goal-makers, and planners.
+As physical therapists, we all have a knack for solving the hundreds of complex problems our patients present.
+However, accumulating intense school training and years of experience in the field allowed us to be effective evaluators, goal-makers, and planners.

 Personal finance is another complex problem that we can deconstruct through methodical approaches.
-The tools and knowledge we learned researching our fields of interest allowed us to develop a critical mind in Personal Finance the same way we did in Anatomy & Kinesiology.
+The tools and knowledge we learned researching our fields of interest allowed us to develop a critical mind in Personal Finance like we did in Anatomy & Kinesiology.

 Implement these tools.
 Acquire the skill you want to learn and reach the financial independence you deserve.
-You are at a great advantage not only because of your salary but, most importantly, the problem-solving skills that enable you to achieve any goal you put your mind to.
+You are at a great advantage because of your salary and, most importantly, the problem-solving skills that enable you to achieve any goal you put your mind to.

-In the video below, learn about non-renewable Life Energy and maximize it in achieving your personal goals.
+In the video below, learn about non-renewable Life Energy and maximize it to achieve your goals.

 We are NOT certified financial advisors, analysts, or CPAs.
 Investing strategies shared in this article and the website are not financial advice but our opinions for educational purposes only.
 We want you to treat our content as a preview to do your research so you can make intelligent financial decisions.